Chinese military personnel parade near Hong Kong border: AFP

 The security forces could be seen moving in formation inside the stadium, and occasionally running, while others rode around outside on motorbikes.

-Outside the stadium -- which is around 7 kilometres (4.5 miles) from Hong Kong -- there were also dozens of trucks and armoured personnel carriers.
+Outside the stadium there were also dozens of trucks and armoured personnel carriers.

-"I don't know why they're here, but it could be related to Hong Kong," a ticket vendor at the stadium told AFP.

 The People's Daily and Global Times, two of the most powerful state-run media outlets, published videos on Monday of what it said was the PAP assembling in Shenzhen.